tkiat/my-writings-public/blog/rational-worldview/general/better-society-need-drm.md

 This sounds logical because users would download everything they want in the first month and stop thereafter if there is no DRM.

 ### Axiom 2
-> Subscription services can enhance users' freedom.
+> Subscription services can enhance users' freedom

 It might sound counter-intuitive because the subscription is subjected to mass surveillance and dependency on the proprietary platform/product.
 User has to log in with his/her credentials to watch a Netflix movie and the company can record all user activities.
 However, this is more of a first-world problem and is not applicable to people from underdeveloped countries.
 All they want is the ability to access the media.